Chester Zoo: Two red-billed curassow chicks hatch

 The zoo has welcomed two red-billed curassow chicks after they were incubated for 30 days.

-It is estimated fewer than 200 of the birds remain in the wild, which are native to the Atlantic Rainforests in the south of Brazil.
+The birds are native to the Atlantic Rainforests in the south of Brazil and it is estimated fewer than 200 of them remain in the wild

 "This is such a significant moment for us, and for the species," said Andrew Owen, curator of birds at Chester Zoo.